 So for our latest Staff Piece we decided to take a look at shows we feel could’ve gone a little longer.
 This list is consists of TV shows that could’ve benefited from one more season…

-Deadwood (Dr. Kronner)
+Deadwood (Brian Kronner)

 Anyhow, another season could’ve really cleared somethings up and offered closure to a fanbase.
 It’d be tough to do now, the cast spread onto other good shows like Justified, Sons of Anarchy, True Blood, Treme, Breaking Bad, and Eastbound & Down.
 But I’d love to see those TV movies…

 Tell me the part when Bullock removes his badge doesn’t remind you of Justified when he fight Coover…